Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Linear elastics

 with some given $\vartheta^0, \vartheta^1: \Omega_x \to \mathbb{R}^2$.\\ \\ Also the behavior of the boundary needs to be known, more precisely a function $\psi: \mathbb{R}_T \times \Omega_x \to \mathbb{R}^2$ prescribing the evolution of the displacements on the boundary of the domain $\Gamma = \partial \Omega_x$:

-Solving the introduced PDE with given initial and boundary conditions corresponds to determining the displacement $u$, respectively the deformation $\Phi$ in the interior of the object from observations of the dynamic behavior of the object's boundary.
-Thus, it provides exactly the information about the motion needed for our motion compensation algorithm. \\
+Solving the PDE we have introduced with given initial and boundary conditions corresponds to determining the displacement $u$, respectively the deformation $\Phi$ in the interior of the object from observations of the dynamic behavior of the object's boundary.
+This way we model the movement in the object's interior, which provides exactly the information about the motion needed for our motion compensation algorithm. \\

 Under some regularity assumptions, existence and uniqueness of the solutions of the Navier-Cauchy equation (\ref{eq:NavierCauchy}) can be proven.
 If the initial data is $C^\infty$, solutions for the initial value problem stay $C^\infty$, cf. \cite{HughesKatoMarsden}.
 Also for the initial-boundary value problem, there are existence and uniqueness results, cf. \cite{ChenvonWahl}.
 For appropriate boundary data $\psi$, regularity of the solutions does not get lost, and it can be shown that the solutions are diffeomorphisms, cf. \cite{Ciarlet88}.
 In our numerical experiments in Section 5, the initial and boundary data is chosen so that the application of the motion compensation algorithm goes through. \\